How to Create a System Image Backup in Windows 10

 When you create a backup plan, it will appear in the Show Plans list.
 The fact that its name appears in green means that it finished successfully and you can recover your Windows 10 image at any time.

-How to Recover a Full System Image Backup
+How to Restore from a System Image in Windows 10

 The recovery process of a full system image backup with MSP360 is pretty much the same as that for backing up.
 In the Show Plans section, click the “plus” button and select System State in the Restore part.